-Alexandria Schmidt, soprano, is currently pursuing a DMA in voice performance with a Singing Health Specialization at The Ohio State University where she serves as a graduate teaching associate in the voice area.
-Alex earned her Bachelor of Music from Bowling Green State University, and her Master of Music from the University of Akron.
-While pursuing her master’s degree, Alex served as the graduate assistant for the vocal and choral departments.
-She has experience teaching voice lessons and tutoring undergraduates in ear training and sight reading.
+Alexandria Schmidt, soprano, is currently pursuing a DMA in voice performance with a Singing Health Specialization at The Ohio State University, where she serves as a graduate teaching associate in the voice area.

 Alex is an active teacher and performer.
-Prior to her arrival at Ohio State, she taught private voice and piano to over 40 students at Cincinnati School of Music in Montgomery, Ohio where she had the opportunity to work with students of all ages and skill levels.
+Prior to her arrival at Ohio State, she taught private voice and piano at the Cincinnati School of Music in Montgomery, Ohio where she had the opportunity to work with students of all ages.
 As a performer, Alex has participated in multiple opera choruses including Dialogues of the Carmelites, La Traviata and Die Fledermaus.
 At the University of Akron, she performed her first full opera role as Laetitia in Menotti’s The Old Maid and the Thief.
-Alex has also participated as soprano soloist in multiple choirs and is currently serving as soprano section leader at Bexley United Methodist Church.
+Last season with The Ohio State Opera and Lyric Theatre, she was seen performing as Maguelonne in Viardot’s Cendrillon and as Florinda in Into the Woods.
+On the concert stage, Alex has been the soprano soloist in J. S. Bach’s Nun Komm, der Heiden Heiland, and Britten’s Ceremony of Carols.